AWS WAF Token Solving

 }

-const token = await solveAWSCaptchaToken(
+const result = await solveAWSCaptchaToken(

 'https://aws.amazon.com/register',